-To balance the loss functions of the three tasks numerically, especially at the beginning of training, We set $\gamma_p = 20.0$ , $\gamma_a = 1.0$ , and $\gamma_c = 1.0$ .
-For self-supervised training stage, we set batch size as 8.
-The network training lasts 13 epochs in total, and 242,300 steps are carried out.
-The input image size is $256 \times 256$ .
-The training of the network takes approximately 27 hours.
+242 300 steps are carried out.
+The input image size is 256×256 .
+The training of the network takes approximately 27 h.
 We use pytorch-1.5 to build our codes.
 The learning rate is set to 5e-4 and is reduced to its 95% after every two training epochs.
-Codes are available in https://github.com/flyakon/SSLRemoteSensing.
+Codes are available at https://github.com/flyakon/SSLRemoteSensing.

 In Table I, we take VGG16 [69] as an example to show the detailed structure of our prediction branches.
-The columns "Ker", "S" and "#Ker" denote the size, stride, and channel number of the convolution layers respectively. "conv" and "deconv" denote convolution and transposed convolution operations respectively.
-The pseudo code of training process is shown in Algorithm 1.
+The columns "Ker," "S," and "#Ker" denote the size, stride, and channel number of the convolution layers, respectively. "conv" and "deconv" denote convolution and transposed convolution operations, respectively.
+The pseudocode of training process is shown in Algorithm 1.